Neuromarketing is a branch of marketing that integrates consumer phycological principles with marketing best practices.

 If you can optimize your site to include those triggers, you can boost your sales.

-While there is never a 100% guarantee that certain psychological tactics will work, there are a few brain-based strategies you can use that will get results.
+Despite the complexity of psychology, there are a few brain-based strategies you can use that will get results.

 Based on studies of the brain, we know that beauty literally moves us to action.